Agent Skills: Project Planning with Jujutsu

 Best Practices

-• Each commit description should fully explain what needs to be done
+• Each revision description should fully explain what needs to be done, with detailed examples.

 • Include acceptance criteria in the description